sikoba/ECDSA.cr/README.md

 # C : skipping signature verification sanity check (when public key is known)
 ```

-The benchmarks were done on a laptop with an Intel(R) Xeon(R) CPU E3-1505M v6 @ 3.00GHz processor running Ubuntu on WSL2 (Windows Subsystem for Linux) with plenty of memory.
+The benchmarks were done on a laptop with a Xeon E3-1505M @ 3.00GHz processor running Ubuntu on Windows.
 This seems to be somewhat slower than running it natively on Linux, but it should give an idea of the relative performances.

 ```
 == Hashing 200-byte messages